arnokrenslehner/LTPS/README.md

 ## PCB Production and part procurement
 The design is optimized to the standard JLC-PCB 4-layer process.
-I bought the parts from Mouser, passives, etc. all automotive types.
+I bought the parts from Mouser, all automotive types because its just a private project I can't provide you a "clean" BOM.

-This version incorporates all bugfixes from the first one i built:
+This version here incorporates all bugfixes from the first one i built:

 ![alt text](pictures/LTPS_topview.jpg)